tchangkiat/aws-cdk-stacks/README.md

 1. Install npm packages with `npm install`.

 2. Configure AWS CLI in order to bootstrap your AWS account for the CDK.
+Replace `{{...}}` with actual values.

 ```bash
 aws configure set aws_access_key_id {{ACCESS_KEY_ID}}